 NB if you are partitioning your entire disk the installer will probably take care of it.
 It does for Ubuntu.
 The HOWTOs are only in case of dual-booting Windows.

-Unverified advice from LawrenceC suggests that this is the risk calibration
+Unverified advice from LawrenceC suggests that the risk calibration runs as follows

 Full disk encryption, by necessity, needs the key in RAM to encrypt/decrypt data in real time.